 - Internal Medicine

 - Family Medicine

-The clinical year includes a five-week, 4 credit, elective rotation.
-Students can elect a specialty in the clinical curriculum or a specialty outside the usual clinical rotations, with the approval of the Program Director.
+The clinical year includes a five-week, four-credit, elective rotation.
+Students can elect a specialty in the clinical curriculum or a specialty outside the usual clinical rotations, with the approval of the program director.

 This program requires the student to complete portions of their education (e.g. clinical preceptorship; practicum) at facilities external to the University to meet requirements for graduation.
 Many of these external facilities require screening measures such as, but not limited to, background check, child abuse clearance, health appraisal, fingerprint-based background check and/or drug test prior to placement at the facility.
 The results of these requirements may limit and potentially eliminate placement options for the student which can, in turn, result in an inability to meet graduation requirements.
 Additionally, conviction of a misdemeanor, felony or felonious or illegal act may prevent the student from becoming credentialed and/or licensed to practice in the field.